MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 Keep in mind the following guidelines when validating the token:

-- Valid SSO tokens are issued by Microsoft Entra ID.
+- Microsoft Entra ID issues valid SSO tokens.
 The `iss` claim in the token must start with this value.
 - The token's `aud1` parameter is set to the app ID generated during Microsoft Entra app registration.
 - The token's `scp` parameter is set to `access_as_user`.